Chinese Cabbage Salad (Crispy, Tangy & Refreshing)

 Variations and Regional Differences

-Vietnamese Version: Uses herbs like mint and basil, with a dressing of fish sauce, sugar, and lime juice for a fresh, tangy taste.
+Vietnamese Influence: Uses fresh herbs like mint and basil, with a dressing of fish sauce and lime, for a fragrant and aromatic salad; commonly served with grilled meats.

 Food Science Behind the Recipe